noir-lang/noir/circuits/specs/src/architecture/rollup-circuits/base-rollup.md

                 // because if a nonzero callbackPublicKey is included,
                 // then this callback must be validated only by the private
                 // kernel circuit (not by this circuit).
-                // Also, we need to validate the function signature of the callback. callbackPublicKey,
+                // Also, we need to validate the function data of the callback. callbackPublicKey,
                 successCallback,
                 failureCallback,